arrowtype/spacing/README.md

 Public-domain books across many languages: https://www.gutenberg.org/

 EU documents are translated into all European languages.
 Find them at https://eur-lex.europa.eu.
 Try the feature that sets different languages side-by-side!
 Random example: ["Agreement between the European Union and the Kingdom of Norway on reciprocal access to fishing in the Skagerrak for vessels flying the flag of Denmark, Norway and Sweden"](https://eur-lex.europa.eu/legal-content/EN/TXT/?qid=1549497498444&uri=CELEX:22014A0730(01))

+## Statistics

+Amazing analysis of letter frequency in English: http://norvig.com/mayzner.html
+- Caveat: this ignores capitalization, though that (probably?) doesn't have a huge impact on the lessons you can take from this.
+- Is it useful?
+Who knows!
+For certain considerations, I think so.

 ## Other tools